Copyright Infringement Essentials – What you need to know about the Secondary liability Claim for “INDUCEMENT” of Copyright Infringement

 “Plaintiffs are thirteen major record companies that collectively produce, manufacture, distribute, sell, and license “the vast majority of copyrighted sound recordings sold in the United States.”
 Plaintiffs raise various federal and state law claims of secondary copyright infringement against Lime Wire LLC (LW); Mark Gorton, the Chairman and sole Director of LW; Lime Group LLC (“Lime Group”); and the M.J.G.
 Lime Wire Family Limited Partnership (“Lime Wire FLP”) (collectively, “Defendants”) for their role in distribution of the LimeWire software program (“LimeWire”).
 LimeWire permits users of the program to share digital files over the Internet.
 Plaintiffs allege that LimeWire users employ LimeWire to obtain and share unauthorized copies of Plaintiffs' sound recordings, and that Defendants facilitate this infringement by distributing and maintaining LimeWire.'

-The same argument could be made of companies that provide Torrent Clients or pirate websites where movies can be downloaded and shared over the internet (P2P) – peer to peer online file sharing.
+The same argument could be made of companies that provide or pirate websites where movies can be downloaded and shared over the internet (P2P) – peer to peer online file sharing.

 Contact a Federal Copyright Infringement Law Firm

 We have helped many companies both large and small in copyright legal matters.
 Call us to discuss your case at (877) 276-5084.
 There is no charge for the initial consultation.
 We are able to offer predictable flat rate fees for many non-litigation cases.
 Contact us for more information.
 Click here to see our federal court experience.